ossf/tac/project_stages.md

 #### Project Process: Sandbox to Incubating

-Incubating Projects are required to undergo due diligence as a part of the process to move from Sandbox to Incubation.
-Due Diligence is driven by a TAC or parent WG sponsor.
+Incubating Projects are required to undergo technical due diligence as a part of the process to move from Sandbox to Incubation.
+Technical Due Diligence is driven by a TAC or parent WG sponsor.
 Once the diligence is complete and the proposal made, two weeks are allocated for public comment before a TAC vote is called.

 #### Submission Forms for Sandbox to Incubating